Yıldız Technical University: Rankings

 In 2018, Times Higher Education ranked the university top 1000 in the world.

-In the QS World University Rankings 2020, YTU is ranked at 351-400th in the subject areas "Electrical & Electronics Engineering" and "Mechanical, Aeronautical & Manufacturing Engineering".
-In "Physics & Astronomy", YTU attained 501-550th position.
-Moreover, in the broad subject area of "Engineering & Technology", YTU stands at 451-500th place worldwide.
+In the QS World University Rankings 2023, YTU is ranked at 251-300th in the subject areas "Electrical & Electronics Engineering" and "Mechanical, Aeronautical & Manufacturing Engineering".
+Moreover, in the broad subject area of "Engineering & Technology", YTU stands at 357th place worldwide.

 In the Academic Ranking of World Universities 2019, YTU is ranked at 201-300th in the subject area "Civil Engineering", 301-400th in the subject area "Mechanical Engineering", and 401-500th in the subject areas "Physics" and "Chemical Engineering".

 The Best Global Universities Ranking of the U.S. News & World Report ranks YTU 769th in the world and 292nd in the subject area "Engineering" as of 2019.

 By CWTS Leiden Ranking 2019, YTU is ranked 762nd (overall), 450th in the subject area "Physical Sciences and Engineering" and 422nd in the subject area "Mathematics and Computer Science".

-By URAP 2018, Yildiz Technical University is ranked 868th (overall) and 461st in the subject area "Engineering".
+By URAP 2018, Yıldız Technical University is ranked 868th (overall) and 461st in the subject area "Engineering".

 By Round University Ranking 2019, YTU is ranked 660st in the world, 529th in the "Technical Sciences" and 598th in the "Natural Sciences".